-Have you ever jumped into a new hobby hoping to be an expert from day one?
+Ever dived into a new interest hoping to be an expert from day one?

 You can guess the results—fall-on-my-face failure.

 I see beginning fiction writers do this every day.
 They think writing could become a hobby, a diversion, something they could excel at “if only I had the time.”

 So they try to begin their careers before learning the craft.
 Many even start by writing a novel.

 That’s like starting your education in graduate school when you should be in kindergarten.
 Or like me hauling my brand new banjo onto the stage of the Grand Ole Opry.